 This approach is how I started three profitable seven figure companies between 2007 and 2009.
 I then went on to create an eight-figure software and hosting company in 2010 using the same audience-first model.

-Since that business was acquired, I’m keeping things small.
-But it’s still possible to make hundreds of thousands or millions in high-margin revenue thanks to having an audience and a few crucial (but inexpensive) technology tools.
+Since that business was acquired in 2018, I’m keeping things small.
+But it’s still possible to make hundreds of thousands or millions in high-margin revenue thanks to having an audience and a few crucial (but increasingly inexpensive) technology tools.

 Want to Find Out More?

-We’ll be exploring “mentor model” businesses inside Well + Wealthy.
-That’s the Further membership community dedicated to health, wealth, and personal growth for people in their 40s and 50s.
+We’ve for three high-impact presentations on mentor method businesses inside Well + Wealthy.
+That’s the Further membership community dedicated to health, wealth, and personal growth for people at midlife.

-Right now you can get an entire year inside Well + Wealthy for only $49.
-Or give it a three-month spin for only $15.
-Our membership pricing will double soon, so lock in your spot and maintain that low pricing for the life of your membership.
+You can get an entire year inside Well + Wealthy for only $87.
+Or give it a three-month spin for only $25.